This is a list of actionable content marketing tips.

 Then, I transfer that to a Google Doc and start writing.

 In fact, working from a set of templates has helped us scale up our publishing schedule.
-We used to publish a new post once a month.
-Now, we publish a new post every 2 weeks.

 14. Use Emotional Titles